After doing fieldwork in

 documentary films in countries including Tanzania, Mexico, Armenia and the US.

-She contributes regularly to a number of journals including Parabola Magazine and the Journal of American Folklore.
+She contributes regularly to such publications as Parabola Magazine and the Journal of American Folklore.

 Academic research/ areas of interest